mitotic/graphterm/README.rst

    ``gimage [-f] [filenames]``     To view images inline, or as a fullpage slideshow (with ``-f`` option)

+   ``glandslide``    A GraphTerm-aware version of Landslide, a web-based slideshow program

    ``gmatplot.py``   A ``matplotlib`` plotting demo

    ``yweather [location]`` To view weather forecasts